hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

    in BCP 14 {{RFC2119}} {{?RFC8174}} when, and only when, they appear in all capitals, as shown here.

-# Recommendation for zone publishers
+# NSEC3 Parameter Value Considerations

 The following sections describe recommendations for setting parameters for NSEC3 and NSEC3PARAM.